2015 Legislative Updates

-During the 2013-2014 Legislative Session, many bills of general interest to the Board or those having potential impact on the administration of the Board were followed.
+During the two-year 2015-2016 Legislative Session, many bills of general interest to the Board, or those having potential impact on the administration of the Board, were followed.
 Although these bills address many subjects, each affects registered nursing in some way.
-The Board followed forty-nine(49) bills of which twenty-two (22) were signed into law by the Governor, three (3) bills were vetoed, and twenty-four (24) failed in committees or were no longer applicable to the Board.
-The following is a brief description of those bill followed by the Board that were chaptered.
-Unless otherwise stated, the statutes of 2013 became effective January 1, 2014, and the statutes of 2014 become effective January 1, 2015.
+In 2013, the Board followed 22 bills of which eight were signed into law by the Governor.
+Three bills were vetoed, and two bills no longer apply.
+Because 2015 is the first year of a two-year session, the respective legislative bodies may act in 2016 on the nine bills that remain.
+The following is a brief description of some of the bills followed by the Board that were chaptered.
+Please refer to the bills themselves for more details.
+Unless otherwise stated, the statutes of 2015 became effective January 1, 2016.

 For additional information, please refer to www.leginfo.ca.gov.

 - AB 637 (Campos) - Physician Orders for Life Sustaining Treatment Forms (POLST)

 - AB 1352 (Eggman) - Deferred Entry of Judgment: Withdrawal of Plea